Connecticut Warbler: Watercolor and Time-lapse Video

 For my next painting I decided to do a larger, super detailed 18×24-inch piece, so I switched back to my usual Arches 140 LB hot press paper, which is in a block of that size.
 It’s fun to be working on hot press again.
 Both papers are great, and each has its advantages.

-If you’d like to subscribe to my monthly newsletter for watercolor tips, tricks, resources and recommendations, sign up here.
+If you’d like to subscribe to my monthly newsletter for watercolor tips, techniques, resources and recommendations, sign up here.

 If you’re interested in buying the original watercolor of this or another painting on this site, let me know.
 Prints, licensing and commissioned work are also available.